AnonymousAuthor0856/TransLibEval/README.md

 *Stage B (translation)*

->  You are a world‑class expert in code generation with deep mastery of translating algorithmic {src} class methods into {target} implementations.
+>  You are a world‑class expert in code generation with deep mastery of translating  {src} class methods into {target} implementations.
 >
 >  Below are the precise function signature details and either community‑sourced reference implementations or the original {src} code as fallback.
 Your task is to generate clean, idiomatic, and fully functional {target} code that exactly matches the behavior.\n\n
 >